eecs582-andlars-hasinha-hejohns/fuse-stackfs/README.md

 Building:
 1. Clone https://github.com/eecs582-andlars-hasinha-hejohns/fuse-stackfs and checkout
 the `updating` branch.
-2. Build the StackFS binary by running the makefile in the `StackFS_LowLevel` directory. **Right now, there are some hardcoded paths in the makefile.
+2. Build the StackFS binary by doing `make` in the `StackFS_LowLevel` directory.
+If you want an executable binary with debug symbols, use `make Debug`.
+**Right now, there are some hardcoded paths in the makefile.
 Modify these if necessary.**
 3. Checkout the help options for the stacked filesystem binary via `./StackFS_ll -h`.

 How To Use: